bluekornchips/send-to-slack/README.md

 1. Design in Block Kit Builder: Open the [Block Kit Builder](https://app.slack.com/block-kit-builder) and design your message layout visually
 2. Export JSON: Copy the generated JSON from the Builder
-3. Convert to Tool Format: Transform the Builder's format to match this tool's payload structure:
-   - Builder exports blocks directly in a `blocks` array
-   - This tool expects blocks wrapped in `params.blocks` with block type keys (e.g., `{"section": {...}}`)
+3. Choose a format: You can paste the native `type` objects directly or wrap them in the keyed format (e.g., `{"section": {...}}`) inside `params.blocks`
-4. Use in Tool: Include the converted blocks in your payload
+4. Use in Tool: Include the blocks in your payload and run `send-to-slack`

-The Block Kit Builder exports blocks in Slack's native format.
-When used with our `send-to-slack` tool, you'll need to wrap blocks in the tool's expected format (see [README.md](../README.md#block-kit-builder) for conversion details).
+The Block Kit Builder exports blocks in Slack's native format, which the tool accepts directly.

 ## Development